 EXTERNAL ADVISORY PANEL

 A list of EAP nominees was presented to the DEEPEGS consortium for discussion at the project kick-off meeting in Paris on 10 December 2015.
 The final list of nominees was then compiled and after further discussions among partners an agreed core list of the four experts and the reserve list established for the ad hoc panel members.
 The DEEPEGS project may need to call in additional persons not yet listed in the reserve list to present specialised advice and review project outputs at various stages over its four years.
 Also to supplement its outreach and dissemination impact delivery a internal project working document (WD1.2) will be maintained to supplement the expanded ad hoc list as might prove applicable to maximize its communication reach.
-The EAP members are as follow: Isabella Nardini, CNR, Italy, Grimur Bjornsson, Private Consultant, Iceland, Kevin Brown, Owner Geokem, New Zealand
+The EAP members are as follow: Isabella Nardini, GZB, Germany, Grimur Bjornsson, Private Consultant, Iceland, Kevin Brown, Owner Geokem, New Zealand

 A Project Office (PO) comprising a dedicated staff, with project management training and administrative support staff familiar with administrative, financial, communication and IPR issues will support the Project Coordinator and will be in charge of the day-to-day management of DEEPEGS.
 The coordinator and CPO will oversee the grant contract work between partners and the EC, and prepare the Consortium Agreement.
 The project office, under the supervision of the CPO, will: